microsoft/react-native-windows/README.md

 [Good First Task](https://github.com/ReactWindows/react-native-windows/labels/Good%20First%20Task) and [help wanted](https://github.com/ReactWindows/react-native-windows/labels/help%20wanted) are great starting points for PRs.

-We're still working on our CI story.
-In the meantime, please be sure to run the unit tests in Visual Studio before submitting pull requests.
+Each pull request has the unit tests, code analysis, and a [Winium](https://github.com/2gis/Winium) integration test run.
+To shorten the feedback cycle, please be sure to run the unit tests in Visual Studio before submitting pull requests.

 ## License